Rohit-Satyam/jmi-notes/python/quick-notes.md

 # String Methods

 Strings come with a bunch of methods.
 Follow the instructions closely to discover some of them.
 If you want to discover them in more detail, you can always type  `help(str)`  in the IPython Shell.

+Most list methods will change the list they're called on.
+Examples are:

+-   [`append()`](https://docs.python.org/3/library/stdtypes.html#typesseq-mutable), that adds an element to the list it is called on,
+-   [`remove()`](https://docs.python.org/3/library/stdtypes.html#typesseq-mutable), that removes the first element of a list that matches the input, and
+-   [`reverse()`](https://docs.python.org/3/library/stdtypes.html#typesseq-mutable), that reverses the order of the elements in the list it is called on.